zimberzimber/oneshot-modding-guide/obsidian/Layers/Translation.md

-Translation is fairly straight forward, however you're limited to only modifying existing text, and assets.
+Translation is fairly straight forward, however you're limited to only modifying existing text and assets.
 This means you can't add or remove lines, just translate a line of text to another.

 ## Requirements